Pyrmont suburb profile

 Pyrmont demographics

-Pyrmont, a vibrant suburb located on the fringe of Sydney's bustling Central Business District, is renowned for its blend of modern living and historical charm.
-With a population of 12,658, Pyrmont attracts a diverse mix of residents, including professionals, families, and retirees, all drawn to its convenient location and lively atmosphere.
-The median age of 37 suggests a mature community that values both career and family life, with many residents enjoying the suburb's proximity to work, leisure, and cultural amenities.
+Pyrmont, a vibrant suburb located on the fringe of Sydney's Central Business District, is renowned for its blend of modern living and historical charm.
+With a population of 12,658, Pyrmont attracts a diverse mix of residents, including professionals, families, and retirees, all drawn to its convenient location and dynamic lifestyle.
+The median age of 37 suggests a mature community that values both career and family life, with a significant portion of the population engaged in professional occupations.

 Pyrmont infrastructure, key developments and investment opportunities